-- 8. (D) Mahatma Gandhi started the Civil

-- The tribal inhabitants of Chota Nagpur began wearing khadi and abstaining from drinking liquor and eating meat after Gandhi's influence.

-- on foot from the Sabarmati Ashram in Ahmedabad with 78 other Ashram members for Dandi, a village on India's western seacoast about 385 kilometres from Ahmedabad.

-- Following the defiance of the salt law, the Civil Disobedience Movement spread across the country.

-- 9. The Swadeshi Movement evoked serious responses in :

-- (A) Madras and Hyderabad

-- (B) Bengal and Maharashtra

-- (C) Bihar and Orissa

-- (D) the Princely States
+- 8. (D) Mahatma Gandhi started the Civil Disobedience Movement in 1930. - The tribal inhabitants of Chota Nagpur began wearing khadi and abstaining from drinking liquor and eating meat after Gandhi's influence. - On March 12, 1930, Gandhi set off on foot from the Sabarmati Ashram in Ahmedabad with 78 other Ashram members for Dandi, a village on India's western seacoast about 385 kilometres from Ahmedabad. - Following the defiance of the salt law, the Civil Disobedience Movement spread across the country. - 9.
+The Swadeshi Movement evoked serious responses in : - (A) Madras and Hyderabad - (B) Bengal and Maharashtra - (C) Bihar and Orissa - (D) the Princely States